duke-malaria-collaboratory/bistro_pipeline/README.md

 |Person_1|D21S11|29|
 |Person_1|D21S11|30|

-### Mosquito STR profiles (the "evidence")
+### Bloodmeal STR profiles (the "evidence")

-The mosquito STR profiles (evidence samples) should be supplied in a csv file with one row per allele for each mosquito and marker.
+The bloodmeal STR profiles (evidence samples) should be supplied in a csv file with one row per allele for each bloodmeal and marker.
 You must also provide the peak height for each allele.
 The column headings should be formatted as shown in the example rows below:

 |SampleName|Marker|Allele|Height|
 |:---:|:---:|:---:|:---:|